 While stages are off limits, ballet dancers have taken to performing elsewhere – including in the bath.
 Corey Baker Dance’s new short film entitled Swan Lake Bath Ballet sees 27 world-class ballet dancers from around the world performing a modern-day Swan Lake from their own home filled bathtubs.
 Baker – a choreographer in residence at the Royal New Zealand Ballet – put the whole thing together remotely, with dancers filming their performances on their phones.
 The film was created as part of BBC Arts’ Culture in Quarantine programme, a virtual outlet created during lockdown.
 Watch on BBC iPlayer.

 Grange Park Opera, Surrey

 Since being founded in 1998, Grange Park Opera has established itself as an integral part of the British summer season.
-And while we sadly won’t be able to enjoy its delights in person this year, founder Wasfi Kani has devised a season of entirely new content for us to watch from home.
+And while we sadly weren’t able to enjoy its delights in person last year, founder Wasfi Kani has devised a season of entirely new content for us to watch from home.
 The Interim Season celebrates the seasons between summers – when the festival takes place – with 19 fresh performances from more than 60 artists being released online.

 Thanks to the Globe Player, the iconic theatre’s free YouTube channel, you needn’t leave the sofa to get your Shakespeare fix.
 The Globe will be screening some of the Bard’s best-loved works, to change every fortnight.